 Juicy, sweet and citric, tamarillo or tree tomato is a small oval-shaped fruit.
-It is closely related to other Solanaceae family of vegetables and fruits such as tomato, eggplant, tomatillo, groundcherry, and chili peppers.
+It is closely related to other Solanaceae members of vegetables and fruits such as tomato, eggplant, tomatillo, groundcherry, and chili peppers.
 Tree tomatoes are thought to have originated in the semitropical high altitude Andes forests of Brazil and Peru.
-The fruits cultivated at a commercial scale in large orchards in northern parts of New Zealand and exported to USA, Australia, Japan and European Union countries.
+The fruits cultivated on a commercial scale in large orchards in northern parts of New Zealand and exported to USA, Australia, Japan and European Union countries.

 |Tamarillo (Cyphomnadra betecea).